NIH Chemosensory Training Grant Program (CTP) is currently searching for two postdoctoral scholar training opportunies

-Both Pre- and Postdoctoral Scholars select a mentor from our team of faculty trainers and are encouraged to directly contact one or a number of trainers for employment opportunities and specific application procedures.
+Postdoctoral Scholars select a mentor from our team of faculty trainers and are encouraged to directly contact one or a number of trainers for employment opportunities.
 Scholars participate in semester-long rotating series of reading / practicum group with the trainers, annual special lecture series in the chemical senses, conference travel presentation of their research, and professional development activities with the CTP trainers or FSU postdoctoral association.
 Scholars are expected to develop an IDP with their selected mentor, and are coached in grant writing exercises to apply for extramural awards and fellowships.
-Appointments are provided access to health insurance benefits, retirement option plans, seminole savings program, and an annual training-related expense budget dependent upon pre- or postdoctoral trainning level.
+Appointments are provided access to health insurance benefits, retirement option plans, Seminole savings program, and an annual training-related expense budget dependent upon pre- or postdoctoral training level.
 Salary is commensurate with level of experience as set by NIH institutional training grant guidelines.